 Help Stop Ebola.
 Help Save Lives.

-More than two dozen Disaster Assistance Response Team (DART) members from Samaritan's Purse are on the ground in eastern Democratic Republic of the Congo coordinating with the Ministry of Health across nearly two dozen health zones as reported cases of Ebola have surpassed 1,000.
+More than 70 Disaster Assistance Response Team (DART) members from Samaritan's Purse are on the ground in eastern Democratic Republic of the Congo coordinating with the Ministry of Health across nearly two dozen health zones as reported cases of Ebola are on the rise.

 “Samaritan's Purse has been on the frontlines of fighting Ebola for more than a decade, and we aren't going to stop now.
 We are going to do everything we can to help save lives,” said Franklin Graham, president of Samaritan's Purse.
 “We want people to know that God loves them, and they are not alone.”

 Through an education campaign, we are actively reaching thousands of people with information on disease risks and prevention.
-Our water, sanitation, and hygiene teams are establishing handwashing stations and instructing in proper sanitation and hygiene to prevent disease transmission.
-A team of 25 Samaritan's Purse DART members is serving in multiple communities.
+Our water, sanitation, and hygiene teams have established handwashing stations and instructed many residents in proper sanitation and hygiene to prevent disease transmission.
+This is absolutely critical in the effort to stop Ebola.
+Samaritan's Purse DART members continue serving in multiple communities.

 “The situation out there is extremely challenging," said Shannon Hamilton, our team lead on the ground in Nyankunde, where the number of cases continues to grow.
 "I'm thankful the Lord has opened this pathway.
 Our team is there to show them ‘Hey, we’re going to get you safe.
 We're going to support you in this.
 We're going to step in beside you.’”

 We will continue to assist local mission hospitals and communities with establishing protocols for treatment of infected patients, prevention of person-to-person transmission, and controlling the spread.
-The treatment center, to be operated by Samaritan's Purse, is specifically adapted to treat Ebola patients.
+The treatment centers, operated by Samaritan's Purse, are specifically adapted to treat Ebola patients.

 Our longstanding country office is based in Bunia, the capital of hard-hit Ituri Province.
 Staff members there are working in Jesus' Name to provide education in disease prevention; water, sanitation, and hygiene projects; and other programming to stop spread of the virus.